At National Prayer Breakfast, Trump Pledges, 'I Will Never Let You Down'

 Sen. Coons and Sen. Lankford, the breakfast co-chairs, were largely responsible for choosing the breakfast guest speakers, which included Gary Haugen, founder of the International Justice Mission, an organization that works to end slavery and human trafficking.
 Coons and Lankford also lead a weekly prayer group at the U.S. Capitol, attended by several dozen Democratic and Republican members.

-"My role in this year's prayer breakfast was to demonstrate that Senator Lankford and I have a good and genuine relationship," Coons said afterwards, "and that out of our shared faith we can pull together a breakfast that is not partisan."
+"My role in this year's prayer breakfast was to demonstrate that Sen. Lankford and I have a good and genuine relationship," Coons said afterward, "and that out of our shared faith we can pull together a breakfast that is not partisan."

 Coons, who has a master's degree from Yale Divinity School, has long advocated that the Democratic Party make greater efforts to reach voters of faith.